 Please be aware there are changes to the UKCAT test in 2016 for entry in 2017 and the website should be consulted for all information

 The full International Baccalaureate is acceptable as an entry qualification.
 You must offer: three subjects are required, including chemistry or biology and one other science or mathematical subject at Higher Level, and three subjects at Standard Level including chemistry or biology if not offered at the Higher Level.
 If English is not offered as part of the diploma, it must be offered at GCSE, at grade B or above or acceptable equivalent.
 The minimum requirement is for 38 points in total with a minimum of 6 points in the Higher Level science subjects and 6 points in the third Higher Level subject.

 Irish Leaving Certificate

-A1 A1 A1 A2 B1 B1 at Higher level including A1 in Chemistry and Biology.
-English Language at grade B or higher in the Irish Junior Certificate is required.
+We require A1 A1 A1 A2 B1 B1 at Higher Level including A1 in chemistry and biology.

-Graduate students applying for the 5 Yr MB BS programme
+Graduate students applying for the five-year MBBS programme

 Graduates with a non-UK degree